 Walking them several times each day will help to keep them in good physical and mental condition.
 Many white German Shepherd owners begin to do agility training with their dogs to give them both a physical and mental workout.
 Other owners take their white German shepherds along with them when they jog or bicycle.

 Though less known than their conventional cousins, white German Shepherds offer many advantages for families looking for a breed that blends well into an average household.
 Suppose you choose your puppy carefully and provide the appropriate care for this breed.
 In that case, you will be rewarded with many years of loving companionship and a devoted guardian for your family.

 As far as appearance, white German Shepherds are typically solid white with a medium-length coat, although a light cream color is also acceptable.
 These dogs are not albinos.
 Albino dogs have no pigment, giving them almost translucent skin and pink or blue eyes; other than that, they are completely white.
 White German Shepherds typically have pink or black skin, with gold or brown eyes and dark noses.
 The recessive gene that causes the white German Shepherd’s coat color masks the dog’s normal color.
 A white German Shepherd can produce standard offspring.
 A male should be approximately 24″-26″ tall at the shoulder, with the females 22”-24.”
 A typical dog should weigh between 75-85 pounds, with the female weighing 60-70 pounds.

 Discrimination Continues Even Today

 Today, German Shepherd breeders come down on both sides of the issue.
-Some believe that the white color is inconsequential: The dog is the same dog, no matter what color the coat.
+Some believe that the white color is inconsequential: The dog is the same, no matter what color the coat.
 These breeders understand that the white recessive gene causing the coat color has not been proven to be linked to any medical problems.
-Other breeders still hold to the belief that the recessive gene is connected to genetic problems within the breed and still continue to cull such white German shepherds out of their breeding program.
+Other breeders still believe that the recessive gene is connected to genetic problems within the breed and continue to cull such white German Shepherds out of their breeding program.